-I definitely improved my food photography and Instagram skills, but my main takeaway is to always have some kind of contract with all formal details covered (for any kinds of collaborations – paid or unpaid).
+I definitely improved my food photography and Instagram marketing skills, but my main takeaway from this particular collaboration is to always have some kind of contract with all formal details covered (for any kinds of collaborations – paid or unpaid).

 The contract or agreement should include:

 - The start and the end dates of the collaboration

 - Approval on the final feed and sticking to the plan

 - Copywriting on photos

 - Agreement on my total control over the Instagram account during the collaboration for the best outcome possible